amidos2006/jspunk/README.md

 - Grid Collision class
 - Sorting by layer value (need optimization maybe insertion sort so always insert in the correct location)
 - Collision Types and Classes (need optimization maybe another array to keep track of these different types and classes to speed up the collision)
-- Preloading and Debugging features from [allegrojs](http://allegrojs.net/)
+- Make camera as input in all draw functions of graphic classes
+- Backdrop parallax
+- GraphicList
+- Smoothing as an input parameter that can be enabled and disabled at anytime
+- Input class

 ## Missing Features
-- JSPunk Splash Screens
 - Pixel Mask
+- JSPunk Splash Screens similar to FlashPunk
 - Camera with rotation and scaling and tests
-- Make camera as input in all draw functions of graphic classes
-- Backdrop parallax
-- GraphicList
 - MaskList
 - Sfx class
 - ParticleEmitter as Graphic class
-- Smoothing as an input parameter that can be enabled and disabled at anytime
 - Mouse have window position and world position
-- Input class
-- Draw class
-- (Maybe) automatically bind callback functions to its parent class
+- ~~(Maybe) automatically bind callback functions to its parent class~~
-- (Maybe) all child classes have access to their parent class
+- ~~(Maybe) all child classes have access to their parent class~~